SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 ### **(ii) Connecting to a `S/4HANA Cloud System` via SAP BTP Connectivity Destination**

 In this step, you will require a S/4HANA Cloud instance for this to work.
+You will be using a technical user with the right authorisation to Manage Maintenance Order in your S/4HANA Cloud tenant.
+This will be triggered in the app itself part of the Equipments Condition module.

 > **Name**: `S4HC_AICOREBOOTCAMP`